 First Start Partnerships for Children and Families recognizes the value of benefits to staff members and their families.
 The company supports staff members by offering a comprehensive and competitive benefits program.
-For more information regarding benefit programs, please refer to the company Summary Plan Descriptions (SPD), which are found on the company intranet, or contact the Human Resources department.
+For more information regarding benefit programs, please refer to the company Summary Plan Descriptions (SPD), which are found on the company website and benefits selection web database, or contact the Human Resources department.
 To the extent of the information provided here conflicts with the SPD or full plan document, the full plan document will control.